dimaslz/dimaslz-api/README.md

-# Pixel API
+# dimaslz API

-Simple API to track events to Plausible
+Resume of Dimas López by API

+## TODO